‘Horrified’ Netflix users call new true-crime doc ‘most frightening thing ever’

 It tells the story of a young mother whose tragic death is followed by the kidnapping of her son, events that open a mystery spanning decades.

 The documentary is directed by Skye Borgman, who previously directed 2017’s Abducted in Plain Sight for the streaming service.
-It’s based on Matt Birkbeck’s works A Beautiful Child and Finding Sharon.
+It’s based on Matt Birkbeck’s works A Beautiful Child and Finding Sharon, with the investigative journalist being hailed as the unsung hero of the film.

 Netflix’s synopsis reads: “In this documentary, a woman found dying by a road leaves behind a son, a man claiming to be her husband – and a mystery that unfolds like a nightmare.”